-Currently, Danielle is the House Chair of the Joint Committee on Elder Affairs where she has focused on support for families and patients suffering from Alzheimer’s as well as preventing elder abuse, and funding our elder nutrition programs.
+Danielle is currently the House Chair of the Joint Committee State Administration and Regulatory Overight.
+Prefviously, she served as chair of the Committee on Elder Affairs where she focused on support for families and patients suffering from Alzheimer’s as well as preventing elder abuse, and funding our elder nutrition programs.

 In her time in the legislature, she has also served as a member on the Joint Committees on the Judiciary, Consumer Protection and Professional Licensure, Children, Families and Persons with Disabilities, Financial Services and Labor and Workforce Development.